Ireland secures temporary seat on UN Security Council

 Ireland has been elected to a seat on the UN Security Council in the first round of voting, in a major boost for the country’s foreign policy credentials.

 Ireland secured 128 votes – exactly the two-thirds majority needed to qualify.
-Norway was also elected to two of the three seats up for grabs with 130 votes.
+Norway was elected to other seat in the “Western Europe and other states” category with 130 votes.

-All but one of the 193 eligible countries voted in the first round of voting which began at 9am in New York (around 2pm Irish time) and concluded at lunchtime.
-A total of 191 valid votes were cast.
-Ambassadors from each member state voted by secret ballot at set times due to coronavirus.
+A total of 191 countries voted in the first round of voting which began at 9am in New York (around 2pm Irish time) and concluded at lunchtime.
+Ambassadors from each member state voted by secret ballot at set times due to coronavirus restrictions.

 President Michael D Higgins congratulated all involved in Ireland’s “principled” campaign and said the achivevment was a cause for celebration.